bsycorp/kind/README.md

 ## How to use?

-`kink` is designed to be run as a CI "service", where by it is accessible over a known interface, normally `localhost`.
-Much like `docker:dind` on which it is based, it must be run as a `privileged` container.
+`kink` is a docker image that only runs as `--privileged`, that is designed to be run as a CI service, where by it is accessible over a known interface, normally `localhost`.
+Much like `docker:dind` on which it is based.

 Running it as a service means the container running your tests needs to know when `kink` is ready, and how to get the `kubectl` config to make cli calls.
 This is achieved via the config endpoint.
 By default this is exposed over port `10080` and is just a simple http server hosting files.